Bird flu in US livestock: The risk to humans – DW – 12/06/2024

 Is a new pandemic brewing?

-Ultimately it was a novel coronavirus and not an influenza strain that triggered 2019's pandemic.
+Ultimately it was a novel coronavirus and not an influenza strain that triggered the pandemic.
 But the chance of a global influenza-driven event was — and is — cause for concern.

-"With H5N1, there's a big unknown," Peter Jay Hotez, dean for the national school of tropical medicine at the Baylor College of Medicine, US, told Science Unscripted.
+"With H5N1, there's a big unknown," Peter Jay Hotez, dean of the National School of Tropical Medicine at the Baylor College of Medicine in the US state of Texas told Science Unscripted.

-"We know there's a likelihood that there could be a significant bird flu pandemic, maybe resembling the 1918 flu pandemic but we can't say when that will be."
+"We know there's a likelihood that there could be a significant bird flu pandemic, maybe resembling the 1918 flu pandemic," Hotez said, "but we can't say when that will be."

 "I agree with what the UK did because it's not like you can press a button and suddenly have millions of doses of [H5 vaccine] appear," Hotez said.
 "Making flu vaccine by the traditional way is a slow process."